alfa-sw/sw-programmazione-schede/tests/compatibility_tests/result-test-2021-10-22/README.txt

 In order to execute the test, prepare as follows:
- - setup 1 MMT, and 2 SCCB; set the dipswitch to 1-0-0-0-0-0 for the slave board with address 1, and to 0-0-0-1-0-0 fot the slave with address 8
+ - setup 1 MMT, and 2 SCCB; set the dipswitch to 1-0-0-0-0-0 for the slave board with address 1, and to 0-0-0-1-0-0 for the slave with address 8
  - connect 2 PICKIT via USB and prepare to attach them to the boards

 The first tests requires to have only MMT and SCCB with address 8.